Headline: Crash blossoms

 "Crash blossoms" is a term used to describe headlines that have unintended ambiguous meanings, such as The Times headline "Hospitals named after sandwiches kill five".
 The word 'named' is typically used in headlines to mean "blamed/held accountable/named [in a lawsuit]", but in this example it seems to say that the hospitals' names were related to sandwiches.
 The headline was subsequently changed in the electronic version of the article.
 The term was coined in August 2009 on the Testy Copy Editors web forum after the Japan Times published an article entitled "Violinist Linked to JAL Crash Blossoms" (since retitled to "Violinist shirks off her tragic image").

 Headlinese

-Headlinese has a long history.
-This example is the front page of the Los Angeles Herald issue of May 29, 1916.
+Headlinese being used on the front page of the Los Angeles Herald issue of May 29, 1916.

 Headlinese is an abbreviated form of news writing style used in newspaper headlines.
 Because space is limited, headlines are written in a compressed telegraphic style, using special syntactic conventions, including: